Nanette Bearden

-Nanette Rohan Bearden (January 20, 1927–August 10, 1996) was an American choreographer, dancer, artistic director, and model.
+Nanette Bearden (née Rohan; January 20, 1927 – August 10, 1996) was an American choreographer, dancer, artistic director, and model.
 She founded the Nanette Bearden Contemporary Dance Theater and the Romare Bearden Foundation.

-Early life
+Early life and education

-Bearden was born on Staten Island, one of eight daughters born to immigrants from French Saint Martin.
+Nanette Rohan was born on January 20, 1927 on Staten Island, New York, one of eight daughters born to immigrants from French Saint Martin.

 She studied modeling at the Fashion Institute of Technology and was active in fashion modeling in the 1950s.
 In September 1954, she married the artist Romare Bearden.

+Bearden later studied dance at the Martha Graham School of Contemporary Dance, the Clark Center for the Performing Arts, and at the Luigi Dance Center.

 Dance career

-Bearden studed dance at the Martha Graham School of Contemporary Dance, the Clark Center for the Performing Arts, and at the Luigi Dance Center.
-She performed with the New World Dancers during 1971–1974 and was the director of the Broadway Dance Festival 1975–1976.
+Bearden performed with the New World Dancers during 1971–1974 and was the director of the Broadway Dance Festival (1975–1976).
 Bearden founded the Chamber Dance Group in 1976, which then became the Nanette Bearden Contemporary Dance Theatre in 1977.
 She was also its artistic director.

 Later life

 Bearden established a fine arts gallery on the island of St. Martin and promoted local artists there.